Kukozor/skyline-tech/README.md

 # skyline-tech
-this is a repo containing obidient tect space assignment table1 with cohort21 members name, score , courses, and grade
+this branch contains the table2 assignment with the informations of cohort21 members, e.g full name, course, and approved button.